1. Overview

 Let's add a few of the template's configuration options to the download AsyncAPI document.

-operation under the two channels.
+Add x-scs-function-name: processTemperatureReading under the subscribe operation and the publish operation under the two channels.
 By adding this you are telling the generator the name of the function you would like to handle events being exchanged and by adding the same function-name for both the subscribe and the publish operation you are saying you want them handled by the same function!

 a) After